 Agia Triada, the king’s summer retreat?

-In a truly lovely spot on the banks of the Geropotamos River, not far from Phaistos, is one of the most beautiful landscapes in Crete.
+On the banks of the Geropotamos River, not far from Phaistos, is one of the most beautiful spots in Crete.
 There you’ll see the royal estate or small Minoan palace of Agia Triada.
 Built around 1600 BC, it is a major Minoan monument where troves of artefacts have come to light.
-Archaeologists debate whether it was the summer home of the kings of Phaistos or used while the main palace was being rebuilt following its destruction.
+Archaeologists debate whether it was the summer home of the kings of Phaistos or used while the main palace was being rebuilt following the destruction of the original.

 Kommos, the archaic port